 Entrepreneurship and Innovation - IMPACT, MIT Venture Mentoring Service, Translational Fellows Program, StartMIT, and other information

-Versatile PhD – Register to access this website, a robust resource on non-academic careers for postdocs and graduate students.
+Versatile PhD– Register to access the Versatile PhD website, a robust resource on non-academic careers for postdocs, graduate students, and alums.
 It is designed to help identify and prepare for careers beyond academia.
-Through the generous support of the Office of the Dean for Graduate Education, MIT students, postdocs and alumni have access to Versatile PhD Premium Content.
+MIT postdocs may access Versatile PhD Premium Content thanks to funding from the Office of the VPR.

 Other Resources and Reference Guides